Jdrei01/13.-Object-Relational-Mapping-ORM-Challenge-E-commerce-Back-End/README.md

 # Credits
-Created by Jandrei Timoteo with the help of Tutor Matthew Calimbas.
+Created by Jandrei Timoteo with the help of Tutor Sandra Smith.
 Starter code retrieved from https://github.com/coding-boot-camp/fantastic-umbrella.

 # Questions
 For additional questions and information, please go to https://github.com/Jdrei01 or reach out via email at jandreitim@gmail.com.